lorentzforces/blue-prints-notes/geography.md

   - Culture: Possibly Academic based on the fact that Mora Jai boxes have the name that they do
 - Southeast: Verra
   - Icon: Diagonal single-tooth puzzle piece
-  - Color: Orange or Pink (stamp looks more orange)
+  - Color: Pink (probably, stamp looks more orange)
   - Turtleback travel

 Found sigil fragment: